How to Become an Applied Behavior Analyst in Louisiana

 Step 1.
 Earn a Master’s or Higher Degree with Coursework in ABA

-Louisiana requires that all behavior analysts hold a master’s degree from an accredited institution.
-A doctoral degree or educational specialist (Ed.S.) degree can also provide sufficient qualification for Louisiana licensure requirements.
+Louisiana, and the BACB, requires that all behavior analysts hold a master’s degree from an accredited institution.
+A doctoral degree or educational specialist (Ed.S.) degree can also provide sufficient qualification for Louisiana licensure requirements, while also meeting BCBA® certification requirements, as long as the necessary ABA specific courses have been completed.

-Act 351 does not specify the type of degree or course content but you will find that a degree in applied behavior analysis or in education or psychology with significant course content in applied behavior analysis meet the BACB’s acceptable degree definitions and include:
+Act 351 does not specify the type of degree or course content required for ABAs, but the BACB is very specific about those points.
+A degree in applied behavior analysis is the go-to option, of course, though degrees in education or psychology with significant course content in applied behavior analysis also meet the requirement.

 Online programs offer a unique level of convenience by assuring you can complete a course of study with all the rigor of an on-campus program without having to relocate.
 Advisors work to make arrangements for practicums to take place at locations near you.